kubernetes/release/README.md

 ./release-notes -h
 ```

-To generate contextualized for a commit range, run:
+To generate release notes for a commit range, run:

 ```
 $ export GITHUB_TOKEN=a_github_api_token